 - run: terraform apply -auto-approve tfplan

-GitLab CI offers superior native branch protection rules and approval workflows.
-Its directed acyclic graph (DAG) pipeline architecture is particularly valuable for complex infrastructure deployments with interdependencies.
+GitLab CI has stronger built-in branch protection rules and approval workflows.
+Its directed acyclic graph (DAG) pipeline architecture really helps with complex infrastructure deployments that have a lot of interdependencies.

-GitLab supports both merge-before-apply and apply-before-merge patterns through its merge request pipeline system.
-Speculative plans can be run on every MR, with results embedded directly in the MR interface for reviewer visibility.
+GitLab handles both merge-before-apply and apply-before-merge patterns through its merge request pipeline system.
+You can run speculative plans on every MR and show the results right in the MR interface so reviewers can see them.

 For more detailed information, see our guides on using Terraform with GitLab and managing GitLab itself with Terraform.

-For organizations already heavily invested in Microsoft ecosystems, Azure DevOps offers simplified authentication and tight integration with Azure infrastructure.
+If you're already deep in the Microsoft ecosystem, Azure DevOps makes authentication simpler and ties in tightly with Azure infrastructure.

 Azure DevOps uses YAML-based multi-stage pipelines with native support for Terraform.
-The platform provides several advantages:
+A few things it does well:

 A production-ready pipeline typically implements: